Climate Smart Missoula

 Energy Smart is Climate Smart.

-As Missoulians, we’re proud of where we live.
 It takes all of us to make our community healthy, clean, and vibrant.
-Energy use from our homes and businesses accounts for nearly half of our community's carbon footprint.
+Energy use in our homes and buildings accounts for nearly half of our community's carbon footprint.
 Whether you're a renter or homeowner, an energy guru or novice, there are steps we can all take to reduce our use.

 To be Energy Smart, you can: